 It will take you some time to understand the proposed new structure and conformance model in this WCAG 3 draft.

-- If you are interested in helping shape WCAG 3, we encourage you spend time reviewing this draft and submit comments by 26 February 2021.
+- If you are interested in helping shape WCAG 3, we encourage you spend time reviewing this draft and submit comments.
+Before you review and comment on the Working Draft, please read through this page, including the background and review and commenting sections near the end.

 - If you want to wait until WCAG 3 is more polished and stable to start learning it, you can read later drafts in 2021 or 2022.